FOOD & DRINK STALLS

 CONSIDERATION: Will you offer a discount to folk who do?

-In 2017 we nearly halved the amount of general waste we send to the tip at the end of 'A Day on the Foreshore'!
+• 2017 - we nearly halved the amount of general waste we send to the tip at the end of 'A Day on the Foreshore'!
+See full report.

-In 2018 although we needed to increase the amount of food stalls on the day to service our hungry punters, we still sent the same amount of decreased general waste to land fill at the end of 'A Day on the Foreshore' but increased our compost to Lakeside Drive Community Garden impressively!
+• 2018 - although we needed to increase the amount of food stalls on the day to service our hungry punters, we still sent the same amount of decreased general waste to land fill at the end of 'A Day on the Foreshore' but increased our compost to Lakeside Drive Community Garden impressively!
+See full report.

-In 2019 we stepped up again with our waste reduction for both 'Sunset Park PM' and 'A Day on the Foreshore' events!
+• 2019 - we stepped up again with our waste reduction for both 'Sunset Park PM' and 'A Day on the Foreshore' events!
 There are still improvements requiring honing, and perhaps there always will be if we want to continue caring for our environment.
+See full report.

-After a year of no onsite performance platforms and food and beverage trading for the 2020 festival due to Covid-19 health and safety regulations, the 2021 festival was placed back into the landscape along the Nightcliff foreshore and the community came out to embrace our arts and cultural activities and showcasing.
+• 2020 - After a year of no onsite performance platforms and food and beverage trading for the 2020 festival due to Covid-19 health and safety regulations, the 2021 festival was placed back into the landscape along the Nightcliff foreshore and the community came out to embrace our arts and cultural activities and showcasing.
 There was a surprising decrease in diversion of waste to landfill resulting in further improvements requiring honing, and re-establishing the behaviours that had been building at our event since 2017.
+See full report.